-There are four trim levels available: SE, SEL, N Line, and Limited.
+There are five trim levels available: SE, SEL, XRT, N Line, and Limited.
 In addition to these trim lines, you can choose between three engine options, with three hybrid-specific trims coming in as HEV Blue, HEV SEL Convenience, and HEV Limited.
 The first powertrain, available only on the four main trims, is a naturally-aspirated 2.5-liter engine delivering 187 hp and 178 lb-ft of torque.
 This engine is mated to an eight-speed automatic transmission, sending power to the front wheels.
 An AWD system is available for all ICE models.
-If that doesn’t appeal, Hyundai now offers two hybrid models, both using the same 1.6-liter turbocharged engine with an electric motor housed in the six-speed automatic transmission.
-The standard hybrid uses a 59 hp/195 lb-ft motor and a 64 kW battery to produce a total system output of 226 hp.
+If that doesn't appeal, Hyundai offers two hybrid models, both using the same 1.6-liter turbocharged engine with an electric motor housed in the six-speed automatic transmission.
+The standard hybrid uses a 59 hp/195 lb-ft motor and a 1.49-kWh battery to produce a total system output of 226 hp.
 A plug-in hybrid (PHEV) with a 90 hp/224 lb-ft electric motor is also available.
 In this model, you get 261 hp and an all-electric range of 28 miles.

 Base SE specification gives you the essential equipment needed for a pleasant commute.
 Hyundai's main focus seems to be safety, as base models forfeit the larger touchscreen interface and Bose sound system in favor of a comprehensive active and passive safety suite.